Shilo/SD2-Caffeine-Mod/README.md

 ## Disclaimer:
 All code and rights belong to their respective owners: AN Productions, Poxpower, Armor Games Studios or other.
-I take no credit for any of the original code.
+I take no credit for any of the original code and assets.
-Use these mods at your own risk: I am not responsible for any results of using this mods.
+Use this mods at your own risk: I am not responsible for any results of using this mod.
-By using any of this mods, you agree to the above.
+By using this mod, you agree to the above terms.

 ## Download
 [Latest version](https://github.com/Shilo/SD2-Caffeine-Mod/releases)